neuronalX/EchoRob/README.md

 # EchoRob
 Recurrent Neural Network for Syntax Learning with Flexible Representations for Robotic Architectures

+## Want to be updated?
+Please drop me an email to be updated when a new feature, new corpus or new version of the model is available: xavier dot hinaut at inria dot fr

 ## Intro on Reservoir Computing
 Reservoir Computing (RC) is a type of Recurrent Neural Network used in this EchoRob project.
 Namely we use an instance of RC called Echo State Networks (ESN).